mrigeshpriyadarshi/send_mail/README.md

 	body = "Howdy!"
 	attachement_file = "/Users/mpriyada/myWorks/ap.txt"

-viaNetSmtp(smtp_host, smtp_port, from, to, subject, body, attachement_file)
+Then, methods can be called as:-

--  It sends mail with "Net::SMTP" module after compressing the attachment file.
+- SendMail.viaNetSmtp(smtp_host, smtp_port, from, to, subject, body, attachement_file)

-viaMailSmtp(smtp_host, smtp_port, from, to, subject, body, attachement_file)
+or

--  It sends mail with "mail" module without compressing the attachment file.
+- SendMail.viaMailSmtp(smtp_host, smtp_port, from, to, subject, body, attachement_file)

 License